Academic Requirements for the Bachelor’s Degree

 Suspension Below Cumulative GPA:

 Students whose semester GPA is 1.0 or below may be subject to immediate suspension, without having spent the usual period on probation.
 Such suspensions may be for one semester or a full year.
-This rule applies to students at all levels and in both the RCW and ADP.
+This rule applies to students at all levels and in both the College for Women and ADP.

 Summary Suspension: Pending action of the Judicial Board, Honor Council, other administrative body, or civil courts, the status of a student should not be altered or her right to be present on campus and to attend classes suspended except for reasons relating to the safety and well-being of students, faculty, or college property.
 If such a threat to safety and well-being exists, the dean of students may summarily suspend the student until resolution by the appropriate body is achieved.